+I love to swim!
 I especially love swimming in places where I know there is nothing too big that’s going to come out and try to get a piece of me. 😉 Las Grietas is just such a place, but it’s much more than that!

 Growing up in Nova Scotia, Canada I loved going camping in August and swimming in the lakes.
 There was also a cool spot in the woods called Three Pools, where a little river ran down over waterfalls and pooled in three different areas, each at the bottom of a different waterfall.
 While I love those places, Las Grietas is even better.